Felix-Noble/RedditArchiveExtractor/README.md

 # Reddit Archive Extractor
-This tool offers fast, low-memory decompression of .zst archives with progress tracking bars for each file.
+This tool offers batch decompression of .zst archives with progress tracking bars for each file.

 Paralell option included (testing incomplete)
 # Requirements